FaizKhalifah/Tugas-mlops/README.md

 # About this project

 This is a project for Machine learning operations lecture.
-This project is using a gender dataset
+This project is using a gender dataset.
+The model is using logisctic regression for training and